cjacobsen2016/language-design/spec.md

 func (s3 S3) F(T generic, v int) {}
 ```

-When a generic interface is instantiated, it works exactly the same an non-generic interface.
+When a generic interface is fully instantiated, it works exactly the same an non-generic interface.

 ```go
 type I interface {